tsanthone/Ricks-Team-Capstone-Project/README.md

 Milestone 1 - Initial creation of the engine and some basic game objects.

 Milestone 2 - Full creation of the base PONG game, complete with start screen, play screen, and end screen.

+Milestone 3 - Created the mechanism from which to turn lenses on and off, as wells as created the first 3 out of 8 lenses.
+              These lenses are the scene, time, and input lenses.